Dayamani Barla

 Barla has won a number of prestigious awards for journalism.
 She unsuccessfully ran from the Khunti Lok Sabha Constituency, Jharkhand in the 2014 Lok Sabha elections as an Aam Aadmi Party candidate.

 Early life

-Dayamani was born in the tribal family (also known as Adivasi in India) in Jharkhand state of eastern India.
+Dayamani was born in a tribal family (also known as Adivasi in India) in the Jharkhand state of eastern India.
 Her family belonged to the Munda tribe.
-Dayamani's father like other tribals in the region was cheated out of his property, because he could not read and lacked paperwork to show his rights to the land.
+Dayamani's father, like other tribals in the region, was cheated out of his property because he could not read and lacked paperwork to show his rights to the land.
 Her father became a servant in one city, and her mother a maid in another.
-Barla remained in school in Jharkhand but worked as a day labourer on farms from the 5th to 7th grades.
-To continue her education through secondary school, she moved to Ranchi and worked as maid to pay her way through University.
-She, sometimes, slept at railway stations to continue her education in Journalism.
+Barla remained in school in Jharkhand but worked as a day laborer on farms from the 5th to 7th grades.
+To continue her education through secondary school, she moved to Ranchi and worked as a maid to pay her way through university.
+She sometimes slept at railway stations in order to continue her education in journalism.